wafik111/Blog-api/README.md

 - ------- AUTH ---------
 - POST /auth ===== this Api wil create a User
-- POST /auth/sign_in ==== this will return in the header {access-token: '', client: '', uid: ''} send them in the header
+- POST /auth/sign_in ==== this will return in the header {access-token: '', client: '', uid: ''} send them in the header of every new request
 - ------- POSTS --------
 - GET /api/v1/posts
 - POST /api/v1/posts , takes : {title:'', body: '', user_id: '', tags: [{tag: ''}]}